OWASP/www-chapter-salt-lake-city/index.md

 * October 26 - virtual

 ## Recent Events
+### February 23rd, 2023 - virtual
+* Talked mainly about metrics
+  * How do you show value to your leadership (finding bugs earlier in SDLC and fixing them quicker; show value in $ of saved engineer time, customer happiness)
+  * Mentioned Doug Hubbard's (the author) book on How to Measure Anything in Cybersecurity
+  * Success stories
 ### January 24th, 2023 - In person at HealthEquity
 * HealthEquity hosted an onsite meet-up in Draper.
 * We discussed third party scripts and how to secure them: